Undergraduate Scholarships & Grants

-The Admissions Committee gives merit-based scholarship consideration to undergraduate students who apply for admissions through University College.
+The Admissions Committee gives merit-based scholarship consideration to undergraduate transfer students who apply for admission to their first bachelor’s degree.
 These scholarships are awarded regardless of financial need.
-Scholarships are tuition-only awards, covering the balance of tuition not covered by another source.
+Scholarships are tuition-only awards.

 The following named scholarships are available to current undergraduate students.
 Eligible students will be either selected and notified or invited to apply each year, usually in the spring term, for awards available the following fall/spring.
 Unless otherwise noted, all scholarships are tuition-only awards, covering the balance of tuition not covered by another source.

 Now you can earn an undergraduate degree from a distinguished university, and you can do it while you are serving your country in the military.
-Univeristy College has developed a program especially for soldiers and families of the 10th Mountain Division.
+University College has developed a program especially for active duty service members.
 It combines flexible course formats with scholarship incentives that place a Syracuse University degree within your reach.

 Other limited scholarships are available through government agencies, private organizations, business, civic, and social groups.
 Eligibility for these scholarships varies and is determined by the sponsors of each program.